amirmuallim/Verilog-Mini-Projects/README.md

 # Verilog-Mini-Projects
-My Mini Projects using Verilog HDL
+My Mini Projects using Verilog HDL implemented in VIVADO.